-Imagine, after a long day of cleaning, cooking and chasing after children, closing the door on all the chaos.
-Then, imagine being wrapped in the peace and calm of your bedroom where stress gives way to relaxation and restoration.
-Now, imagine calm.
+Imagine, after a long day of cleaning, cooking and chasing after children, closing the door on all the chaos, tucked away in the quiet of your own little oasis.

 This doesn’t have to be imaginary.
-Because as a busy mom, you need this.
-So, let me show you how to create a relaxing bedroom retreat.
+Today, I’m going to show you how to create a relaxing bedroom retreat.

 How to Create a Relaxing Bedroom

 Thank you to Photowall for sponsoring this post and providing the beautiful canvas print above my bed.

 Nightstands and dressers become catchalls.
 Chairs get covered in piles of clean laundry.
 Shoes end up strewn across the floor and somehow the kid’s toys end up in your room.

 With all the clutter, it can be hard to see the potential of your bedroom.
 So, the first step in creating a relaxing bedroom is to clear the clutter.

 While my parents were living here, my master bedroom became the dumping ground for pet paraphernalia.
 Then there’s the bins of winter clothes I never put away.
 And I got out of the habit of making my bed.

 My room started to feel cluttered.
 All I saw was a bunch of to-dos.

 Now that my parents have moved back into their home, I’ve started tackling that list beginning with cleaning and decluttering.